voxpelli/node-jekyll-utils/README.md

 **Parameters**

--   `template` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** The String used as template for URL generation, or example "/:path/:basename:output_ext", where a placeholder is prefixed with a colon.
+-   `template` **\[[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)]** The String used as template for URL generation, for example "/:path/:basename:output_ext", where a placeholder is prefixed with a colon.
+Or one of the predefined styles "pretty", "none", "date" or "ordinal". (optional, default `date`)
 -   `jekyllResource` **[object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)** A representation of a Jekyll resource such as a Post or a Page
     -   `jekyllResource.basename_without_ext` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** The file basename without the file extension.
     -   `jekyllResource.date` **([Date](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) \| [number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number))** The published date of the resource